vimvaders/vimvaders.github.io/_posts/2015-08-20-pythonista.markdown

 ![password strength](http://imgs.xkcd.com/comics/password_strength.png)

-So we tried the super-famous `correcthorsebatterystaple` as flag but it didn't work.
+So we tried the super-famous `correcthorsebatterystaple` as the flag but it didn't work.
 The other one was `Tr0ub4dor&3` and it worked, so this is our flag.